-Men and women who suffer from Alopecia Ariata, dermatitis, lichen planis, melanoma, lichen planopilaris and other scalp or skin conditions may not be a candidate for a hair transplant.
+Men and women who suffer from Alopecia Ariata, dermatitis, lichen planis, melanoma, lichen planopilaris and other scalp or skin conditions may not be a good candidate for a hair transplant.
 Your MAXiM hair replacement and Hair Transplant Physician may recommend taking a biopsy of your skin to determine if you have any such conditions.

 The hair transplant procedure only takes hair from the donor areas and transplants it to the thinning and balding areas.
 A hair transplant cannot prevent loss of hair that you still have.
-Therefore, your MAXiM Hair Transplant Physician may recommend that you use Rogaine or Propecia following your procedure to prevent existing hair from falling out.
+Therefore, your MAXIM Hair Transplant Physician may recommend that you use Rogaine or Propecia following your procedure to prevent existing hair from falling out.

 Some drugs may have certain reversible side effects.
 Your MAXiM Hair Transplant Physician will advise you regarding the potential benefits and risks of such medications.